NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/create-functional-evaluation-set.md

 client = NeuralTrust(api_key=os.getenv("NEURALTRUST_API_KEY"))
 ```

-## Build the evaluation set
+## Build the EvaluationSet

-Define the topics for which you want to generate test sets:
+Define the topics for which you want to generate TestSets:

 ```python
 topics = [